 Our mission is to provide a safe and nurturing environment for youth from the Rochester City School District to engage in high quality summer learning experiences that promote academic, social, emotional, creative, physical, and personal development through authentic learning opportunities.

-The goals of the six-week summer enrichment program are as follows:
+The goals of our six-week summer enrichment program are:

 - To create safe spaces for enhanced learning

 - For students to participate in enrichment activities such as: swimming, field trips,